longnan/fsto/README.md

-# Full Stack Toronto 2015
+# Full Stack Toronto 2015 (maintained version by kxkl)
 Empowering MicroServices With Apache Karaf.

 This repository contains a demonstration of how Apache Karaf empowers Full Stack developers to design, develop, deploy micro service based architectues.